CNAG-Biomedical-Informatics/convert-pheno/README.md

     Please download it from this [link](https://drive.google.com/drive/folders/104_Bgl3IxM3U6u-wn-1LUvNZXevD2DRm?usp=sharing) (~2.4GB) and move it inside `db/` directory.

-## ABOUT SEARCH OPTIONS

-- exact:

-    Retrieves only exact matches for a specified 'label',

-- mixed:

-    The script will begin by attempting an excat match for 'label', and if it is unsuccessful, it will then conduct a search based on string (phrase) similarity and select the ontology with the highest score.

-### Example (NCIT ontology):

-Search phrase: **Exercise pain management** with `exact` search.

-\- exact match: Exercise Pain Management

-Search phrase: **Brain Hemorrhage** with `mixed` search.

-\- exact match: NA

-\- mixed match: Intraventricular Brain Hemorrhage

-`--min-text-similarity-score` sets the minimum value for the Cosine / Sorensen-Dice coefficient.

-Note that `mixed` search requires more computational time and its results can be unpredictable.
-Please us it with caution.

 **Examples:**

     $ bin/convert-pheno -ipxf phenopackets.json -obff individuals.json